The SQL Server transport supports the following transport transaction modes:

 If either the configured NServiceBus persistence mechanism or the user data access also support transactions via

-TransactionScope, the ambient transaction is escalated to a distributed one via the Distributed Transaction Coordinator (DTC).
+TransactionScope, the ambient transaction could be promoted to a distributed transaction.

 In this mode, the message is received inside a native ADO.NET transaction